 Each summer from Memorial Day to Labor Day, beaches and pools, both public and semi public (beach associations) are tested and supervised for safety.
 Pool supervisors are certified as Pool Operators and oversee the chemistry of the water for antibacterial levels, ph and clarity.
 They also oversee the safe storage of the chemicals and the functioning of pumps and filters.
-Your health agent might be a Certified Pool Operator, or your health agent might meet with the CPO to confirm the safety, cleanliness and the record keeping for your public pool, along with the certifications of the lifeguards.
+Your health agent might be a Certified Pool Operator, or your health agent might meet with the CPO to confirm the safety, cleanliness and the record keeping for your public pool.

 The safety of the bathing waters is one of numerous unfunded mandates.
 I think I know how residents feel when they receive an enforcement letter from me stating that something must be fixed or cleaned up.
-They are told what to do and by when to do it.
+They are told to do and by when to do it.
 They are not asked how they will accomplish the goal or if they can afford it.
-(Actually, I do often ask what they can afford and what can be planned when it seems unaffordable.)
 For both of us, our responsibility is what surfaces and looks us in the eye.
-It is what it is, and we must take care of it, or face the consequences.
+It is what it is and we must take care of it, or go without it.

 One of the many responsibilities of your local board of health is to oversee our beaches.
 For marine water, the indicator organism is Enterococci.
-Your freshwater beaches are tested for E. coli.
+Your fresh water beaches are tested for E. coli.
 The lab tests are fairly inexpensive and are good indicators of the presence of a septic system leaking into the pond or lake.
 However, septic systems are not the only incubator of or source of bacteria.
-Wildlife such as geese and ducks and man's best friend do a pretty good job of distributing coliform bacteria from their gut as they happily play at the shore.
+Wildlife such as geese and ducks and man's best friend do a pretty good job of distributing bacteria from their gut as they happily play at the shore.
 If your town does not have "animal waste abatement", or better known as "pooper scooper" regulations, talk to your local board of health about the possibility of adopting some.
-Its time arrived a long time ago.
+Its time has come.
 Ridiculed at first as unenforceable, education on this topic has reached the masses and lots of people now take plastic bags along with them when they walk their pooch.
 Those who don't clean up after their dogs are in the minority and need to get with the program; in this case, a sanitation program that helps our beaches to be clean and safe for swimming.

 In addition to the contributions of septic systems and animals, bacteria can also flow into the water from an indirect source.
-Catch basins are very effective as large petri dishes, holding and keeping warm anything and everything that flows into them from the street.
-Mostly dry periods and warm temperatures allow the contents, including bacteria, to sit still and grow.
+Catch basins are very effective as large Petri dishes, holding and keeping warm anything and everything that flows into them from the street.
+Dry periods and warm temperatures allow the contents, including bacteria, to sit still and grow.
 Heavy rains flush out the contents just like flushing a toilet.
-A plume forms at the outfall of the pipe, bringing the bacteria from animals, along with oils from cars and chemicals from lawns, into the water body.
+A plume forms, bringing the bacteria from animals and oils from cars, into the water body.